-This agar agar jelly recipe with fruits is fun to make and the perfect dessert for summer.
-It’s refreshing and is made with a colorful fruit mix of dragon fruit, watermelon, mango, or your favorite fruit, and also a creamy coconut milk layer.
+This agar agar jelly recipe with fruits is fun to make, perfect for kids, and makes a perfect summer dessert.
+It’s refreshing and made with a colorful fruit mix of dragon fruit, watermelon, mango, or your favorite fruits, along with a creamy coconut milk layer.

 Agar agar jelly with fruits like diced dragon fruit, mango, watermelon, and passion fruit on banana leaf.